andrakis/Elispidae/README.md

    * **Lithp-like Lambdas:** `(# (A B C) (+ A B C))`, `(# (N) (begin (test) (+ N 1)))`

+   * **Macros:** `(define ifDefined (macro (Name) (_eval (list if (list defined Name) (list get!
+Name) none))))` - macros are simply lambdas whose arguments are not evaluated before passing, and use the environment of their callee so have access to the callees symbols.
+Abritrary code can be executed, such as in this snippet where an AST is created that checks if the given variable is defined, and returns its value or the atom `none`.

    * **Procs:** C++ code with a signature: `LithpCell func_name(const LithpCells &args)`

    * **ExtendedProcs:** C++ code with a signature: `LithpCell func_name(const LithpCells &args, Env_p env)`